Cave of Forgotten Dreams: Release

 The film was finished at the last minute, with only 30 minutes of footage completed on the Wednesday before its debut at the Toronto International Film Festival on Monday, 13 September 2010.
-It was the first 3-D film to screen at the festival's Bell Lightbox theatre, and the digital projectors jammed five minutes from the end, interrupting the showing.
+It was the first 3-D film to screen at the festival's Lightbox theatre, and the digital projectors jammed five minutes from the end, interrupting the showing.
 When Herzog was asked why the French Ministry of Culture, who sponsored the film, did not require its premiere to be in France, he replied: "They didn't know it was finished."

-Two days after the screening at TIFF, IFC Films announced it had secured the film's US distribution rights in a "mid-six-figure deal"; the television rights were already owned by the History Channel, who partially financed the film's production.
+Two days after the screening at TIFF, IFC Films announced it had secured the film's US distribution rights in a "mid-six-figure deal"; the television rights were already owned by the History Channel, which partially financed the film's production.

 In January 2011, a trailer for the film was released that advertised a release date of Spring 2011.
 The film premiered in cinemas in the UK on 25 March 2011.
 Also in March, a second trailer, released for US distribution, announced a US release date of 29 April 2011.

 Its opening weekend in the US, the film earned an average of $25,500 from each of the five screens on which it was shown in New York, Chicago, and Los Angeles; this was Herzog's best-ever per-theater opening, and the highest per-theater average of any film in the US that weekend.
-By 12 June 2011, the film had grossed $3.7 million in the US, making it the highest-grossing independently-released documentary of 2011 by a wide margin.
+By 12 June 2011, the film had grossed $3.7 million in the US, making it the highest-grossing independently released documentary of 2011 by a wide margin.

 Reception

 Critical reception to the film was positive.
-On review aggregator website Rotten Tomatoes, it has an approval rating of 96% based on 138 reviews, with an average score 0f 7.9 out of 10; the site's "critics consensus" states: "Hauntingly filmed and brimming with Herzog's infectious enthusiasm, Cave of Forgotten Dreams is a fascinating triumph."
-On Metacritic, the film has a weighted average score of 86 out of 100 based on 34 reviews, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, it has an approval rating of 96%, based on 138 reviews, with an average score of 7.9 out of 10; the site's "critics consensus" states: "Hauntingly filmed and brimming with Herzog's infectious enthusiasm, Cave of Forgotten Dreams is a fascinating triumph."
+On Metacritic, the film has a weighted average score of 86 out of 100, based on 34 reviews, indicating "universal acclaim".